Vantasin/Nginx-Proxy-Manager/README.md

 - 🌐 Deploys `jc21/nginx-proxy-manager:latest` via Docker Compose
 - 🔐 Persistent storage for config and SSL certs using `.env`
 - 📜 Includes `preflight.sh` to verify and create ZFS datasets if needed
-- ⚙️ Compatible with Ansible templating and GitOps workflows
+- ⚙️ Compatible with Ansible templating for infrastructure automation
 - 🛡️ Uses `network_mode: host` for clean port binding (optional for homelab setups)

 ---